jcrobak/parquet-python/docs/source/details.rst

 this should be born in mind.
 With ``has_nulls=None`` (the default) on writing, float and time fields will not write separate NULLs information, and the metadata will give num_nulls=0.

+Using ``has_nulls=True`` (which can also be specified for some specific subset of columns using a list) will force the writing of NULLs information, making the output more transferable, but comes with a performance penalty.

 Because of the ``NaN`` encoding for NULLs, pandas is unable to represent missing data in an integer field.
 In practice, this means that fastparquet will never